-Every business expert knows the importance of a logo.
-It’s the face of the brand in the eyes of the world, and over time the logo becomes synonymous with the brand identity or product itself, making it impossible to think of one without thinking of the other.
+A logo is the face of a brand in the eyes of the world and over time becomes synonymous with the brand identity or its products.

 Made up of an iconic lime green coloring, the Spotify logo takes on the form of a wordmark and symbol.
 The symbol looks like mini soundwaves encased in a circle, while the wordmark itself is bold, striking and demanding.

 This moody and enchanting design fits the overall tone of the app itself, with these colors and this personality infused into the mobile platform with ease.

 This is an exciting and playful logo design that intuitively captures the brand and its audio services, condensing it into a clean, straightforward and elegant design.

 Target is one of the biggest retailers in the market today, with a following young and old.
 You know a brand is popular when there are countless memes made after it — welcome to 2023 everybody.

 But the Target logo is equally impactful and bold.
 It’s a blunt, bright and big design that stands at attention and embodies the brand’s name so succinctly.
 It’s a responsive image that grows with the brand, holding onto a modernity that you can’t ignore.

 The Target logo is quite literally, a target.
 It’s a vivid, red bullseye.
 There is a red dot that sits in the center, followed by a ring of white and then another ring of red.

 This aligns the store as a destination for all consumers, and for all of their needs.
 And it’s an image so minimal and clean that it sits in minds and captures a creative and exciting persona that matches the experience in-store.

 FedEx is one of the most well known American delivery service providers, and one of the biggest privately owned companies in the United States.
 Their name is instantly recognizable, and their logo is unmistakable